anhhd/anhhoangduc.com/content/project/r-package/index.md

 ## Solution

-To solve such problems, an R package named `VPBank` has been created so as to release time for data analytics team.
+To solve such problems, we created an R package named `VPBank` with 30+ built-in functions so as to release time for data analytics team.
 The package has helped Analytics team in many perspectives:

 - Reduce time to analyze data
 - Standardize many analytics process